Haseebbablu/netflix-clone/README.md

 # netflix-clone
-this is a simple netflix clone made only with html and css at a very basic level. it is not even responsive
+this is a simple netflix clone made only with html and css at a very basic level. it is not even responsive you can make it responsive.